tplive/comicbot/README.md

 # Comicbot!

-Go program that goes out to the [Teknisk Ukeblad web](https://tu.no) and downloads todays Lunch and Dilbert cartoons, then sends the URL to your Slack channel.
+Go program that goes out to the [Teknisk Ukeblad web](https://tu.no) and downloads todays Lunch and Dunce cartoons, and Dilbert - while supplies last[1] - then sends the URL to your Slack channel.
 The cartoons are in Norwegian.

 Could evolve to get other comics as well? :)

 The original idea is mine, but I have used various resources in implementing the solution.
 Learning Go along the way.

 You should probably avoid spamming the tu.no website, as they might react with breaking changes.

+[1] Dilbert was cancelled following the Scott Adams controversy.

 ## Prerequisites